 - 10.1 The preparation of the accounts represents just one outcome of the range of achievements of the Finance Team during 2019/20 as it continues to enhance and develop its performance.
 The work of the Finance Team underpins the work of the Council as well as ensuring compliance with statutory requirements, budget management and excellent financial practice. - 10.2 The early closure of accounts has been a significant driver of efficiency allowing work to be undertaken more effectively.
-This means members of the Finance Team are able to work on other tasks and projects once the accelerated accounts closedown process is complete. - 10.3 The national lockdown and the range of new challenges facing the Council and the Finance Team has limited the ability of the Team to progress the work on final accounts to the anticipated timetable.
-However, it must be noted that by submitting the draft Statement of Accounts to the External Auditor on 31 May 2020, it was still within the original statutory deadline for Local Authority accounts and well ahead of the revised timeline. - 10.4 It is important to note that the delivery of the accounts to this timescale has been achieved by the hard work, commitment and dedication of the Finance Team who can all be proud of their contributions.
-This year-end has been even more challenging due to the current working environment with most colleagues working from home.
+This means members of the Finance Team are able to work on other tasks and projects once the accelerated accounts closedown process is complete. - The national lockdown during the period when the accounts were prepared presented a new challenge for the Finance Team and limited the ability of the Team to progress the work on final accounts to the anticipated timetable.
+However, it must be noted that by submitting the draft Statement of Accounts to the External Auditor on 31 May 2020, it was still within the original statutory deadline for Local Authority accounts and well ahead of the revised timeline. - 10.4 It is important to note that the delivery of the accounts to this timescale could only be achieved by the hard work, commitment and dedication of the Finance Team who can all be proud of their contributions.
+This year-end was even more challenging due to most colleagues working from home.
 However, as in in previous years, this has been a real team effort.